 Welcome to the first in a series of three articles as we lead up to International Women’s Day on the 8th March 2017, in which we consider the issue of ambition for women.
 Ambition still seems to be an obstacle for some women when developing their careers.
 Women’s presence on the Board has been proved to add competitive advantage to an organisation and despite there being roughly the same numbers of women and men in the workforce, there is still an unbalanced ratio in favour of men in more senior leadership roles.
 In the last two decades, many employers have shown enthusiastic commitment to gender diversity and women have made enormous strides in being able to compete on the same playing field as men at work, so what is going on?
 Continue reading

 Do you want to implement a new programme?
 Or enhance a programme you have already got running?

 Mentoring is the most cost effective organisational development intervention you can use to develop, retain and motivate your employees.
 Bringing in external consultancy is not always an option, so based on our many years of developing and designing programmes we have produced a package to make you ‘experts’ overnight and to create the programme you need, quickly and hassle free.

-It gives you a range of options, so if you do need a small element of consultancy support it is inbuilt but with the cost transparent upfront and with the intention of making you completely independent from day one!
-Continue reading →
+Its Core Curriculum gives you a range of options, so if you do need a small element of consultancy support you can add this with the cost transparent upfront and with the intention of making you completely independent from day one!
+Continue reading